Faculty Resources

 Newkirk Learning Commons

 The college library is centrally located to support faculty and students through its resources and services.
-The library provides an ever growing book, eBook, and reference collection, online databases, A/R and V/R equipment, newspapers, periodicals, tables for group seating, individual and group study room, access to Dunwoody’s wireless network, computer stations and a printer/copy machine.
+The library provides an ever growing book, eBook, and reference collection, online databases, newspapers, periodicals, tables for group seating, individual and group study room, access to Dunwoody’s wireless network, computer stations and a printer/copy machine.
 Library Staff is also available to help instructors find and assess Open Educational Resources (OER) for their courses.
 OER materials are a great way to reduce the cost of college for our students.
 Please contact Newkirk Learning Commons staff if you are interested in using OER materials in your courses.

 Library Website